HTGenomeAnalysisUnit/SCE-VCF/README.md

 - **Multiple input VCFs:** The tool can read multiple VCFs and statistics are then aggregated by sample IDs if there are matching sample IDs across the input VCFs.
 In this way it's easy to analyze cohort VCFs splitted by chromosome for example.

-- **Subset samples:** User can specify a subset of samples to analyze in the cohort VCF, this can be conveniently used also to parallelize the analysis for large cohorts.
-Note that some time is required anyway to parse sample initially, so run time will increase as more samples are present in the input VCF
+- **Subset samples:** User can specify a subset of samples to analyze in the input VCF.
+Note that some time is required anyway to parse samples initially, so run time will increase as more samples are present in the input VCF

 - **Subset regions** Analysis can be limited to specific chromosome(s) or region(s) by using `--region` option.
-If you are analyzing VCF from WGS of a mid/large cohort a realiable estimation can be obtained also analyzing chr1 only for example.